sveneisenschmidt/yay/docs/getting-started.md

 ]
 ```

+An on-the-fly geenrated API documentation can be found under [`http://localhost:50080/api/doc`](http://localhost:50080/api/doc), run it with `make start`.
+The latest stable version [`https://yay-demo.sloppy.zone/api/doc`](https://yay-demo.sloppy.zone/api/doc) is available via `sloppy.io`.

 Additionally Yay supports integrating third party applications via webhooks.
 Yay ships a basic Github webhook integration, more platforms will follow soon.
-Until then you can follow the webhook guide "[How to write and configure your webhooks](docs/guides/webhooks.md)" or write and maybe even support your own webhooks/processors, yay!
+Until then you can follow the webhook guide "[Under The Hood: Webhooks](under-the-hood.md#webhooks)" or write and contribute your own webhooks/processors, yay!

 ```yml
 integration: